-- Updating rating of employee will result in the wage "changing" accordingly Note that there is no physical change of W, just a "pointer change" - Note that there is no physical change of VV, just a "pointer change" - Deleting employee does not affect rating-wages data
+- Updating rating of employee will result in the wage "changing" accordingly - Note that there is no physical change of W, just a "pointer change" - Deleting employee does not affect rating-wages data

 Dealing with Redundancy

 - Redundancy is at the root of redundant storage, insert/delete/update anomalies - Integrity constraints, in particular functional dependencies, can be used to identify redundancy - Main refinement technique: decomposition (replacing ABCD with, say, AB and BCD, or ACD and ABD) - Decomposition should be used judiciously: - Decomposition may sometimes affect performance.
 Why? - What problems (if any) does decomposition cause? - Incorrect data - Loss of dependencies